-Migratory Bird Sanctuary Summary Description

-in the western North Atlantic.
+Migratory Bird Sanctuary Summary Description seals and grey seals occur in concentrations larger than in any other place in the western North Atlantic.
 Area: 3,100 km 2 .

-с БССС 2020

 Source: ECCC 2020

 The Migratory Bird Sanctuary Regulations (C.R.C., c.
 1035) prohibit hunting, disturbing, destroying or taking nests of migratory birds, or having possession of a live migratory bird or a carcass, skin, nest or egg of a migratory bird in an MBS.
 Some activities may be permitted if not harmful to migratory birds and their habitats (Government of Canada 2021c).